 The increasing demand for metal-free dental implants has been gaining ground and has contributed to the introduction of silicon nitride as a potential dental implant to the global market.
 It is projected that the medical industry will be the fastest-growing end-use industry for silicon nitride, with leading manufacturers now competing for expansion, acquisition, and new product launches, as well as adopted agreements as part of their growth strategies to increase capacities and cater to the widening customer base.
 A key element though, is product quality, reliability, and global recognition.

-As a leading manufacturer of biomaterials for medical applications, SINTX Technologies is the only US FDA and CE cleared and ISO 13485 2016 certified silicon nitride medical device manufacturing facility in the world.
-SINTX has 30 years of industry experience combining scientific, technical, medical, and manufacturing expertise in silicon nitride.
-SINTX innovative technology has been published in more than 75 peer-reviewed papers.
+As a leading manufacturer of biomaterials for medical applications, SINTX Technologies is the only US FDA registered and ISO 13485:2016 certified silicon nitride medical device manufacturing facility in the world.
+SINTX has more than 20 years of industry experience combining scientific, technical, medical, and manufacturing expertise in silicon nitride.
+SINTX innovative technology has been published in more than 85 peer-reviewed papers.
 Recognized for its product versatility, the company has already made over 50,000 silicon nitride implants of different shapes and compositions since 2009.

-The company’s drive for innovation has been proven by its intellectual property portfolio of 13 US patents issued, with five more US patents pending.
-With its 30,000 sq. ft. of manufacturing and distribution facility designed for rapid prototyping and development, equipped with dedicated research and development and product development laboratories, SINTX is poised to lead pioneering works in industrial product design and biomaterial formulation with its well established yet innovative products.
+The company’s drive for innovation has been proven by its intellectual property portfolio of 13 US patents issued, with three US patents pending and 10 international patents pending.
+With its 30,000 sq. ft. facility designed for rapid prototyping and development, equipped with dedicated research and development, product development laboratories, and vertically integrated manufacturing capabilities, SINTX is poised to lead pioneering work in industrial product design and biomaterial formulation.

 Sangster, R.C.
 (2005).
 Formation of Silicon Nitride from the 19th and 20th Century.
 Material Science Foundations.
 Vols.
 22-24.
 Trans Tech Publication, Switzerland